Skip to main content

 Connect to your observability stack

-Tero connects to your observability stack via API: Datadog, Splunk, your collectors, your pipelines.
+Tero connects to your observability stack via API: Datadog, Splunk, your collectors.
 Read-only by default.
-No agents to deploy, no code changes, no infrastructure changes.
+No agents, no code changes, no infrastructure changes.
 Your setup stays exactly as it is.

-Tero analyzes your telemetry and builds context.
-Billions of raw logs compress into thousands of semantic log events.
-Each is understood: what it represents, when it matters, which service produces it.
+Tero analyzes your telemetry and builds the Master Catalog.
+Billions of raw logs compress into thousands of distinct log events.
+Each one is understood: what it represents, which service produces it, whether anyone queries it.
 Services, dependencies, and failure scenarios get connected into a graph.
-This is the foundation.
-Not just a catalog of your data — a semantic understanding of what it means.
+This is how Tero knows what’s waste and what matters.

 4. Enforce